 Lending Club is a peer-to-peer lending site.
 What exactly does that mean?

 LendingClub.com allows you to register as an investor and deposit a minimum of $1,000.
 You can then browse a huge selection of loans that range in purpose.
 Some borrowers want $20,000 for a new car or $5,000 to help them consolidate their credit card debt.
-Those are just a small example of people that you can choose to invest your money in.
+Those are just a few examples of what people tend to request your money be used for.

 One of the many perks is that you can invest as little as $25 per loan.
 Spreading out $25 over 40 loans ( Remember that $1,000 minimum) is highly encouraged.
 From the in-depth research I have done on Lending Club, returns are commonly between 5-10%.
 That’s a much nicer ROI (return on investment) than you would get in any bank savings account.